redhat-developer/devspaces/dependencies/che-devfile-registry/README.md

 Note that the Dockerfiles in this repository utilize multi-stage builds, so Docker version 17.05 or higher is required.

+In case the devfile registry is going to be used in a specific DevSpaces version, such as 3.x, before building, it is necessary to switch to the appropriate branch, such as devspaces-3.x-rhel-8.
+It is essential to have correct tags and references to the images.

 ### Build in Brew